ArchiveTeam/grab-site/README.md

 To enter a container with a running process (either gs-server or grab-site):

 ```
-docker exec -it grab-server sh
+docker exec -it gs-server sh
 ```

 #### Run grab-site on Docker